-(A) Tumbleturn Start or Pass Tricks.
-A one-foot tumbleturn not meeting the one-foot stand up requirements shall downgrade to two-foot tumbleturn provided it has satisfied all criteria for a two-foot tumbleturn [801(H)].
-(B) One-foot Turns.
-Should the skier fail to satisfy the lifted foot requirements before during or after a one-foot turn, that turn shall downgrade to a two-foot turn provided it has satisfied all criteria for a two-foot turn in accordance with Chapter 8 unless this conflicts with 712B, in which case it shall receive no credit.
+- (A) Tumbleturn Start or Pass Tricks.
+A onefoot tumbleturn not meeting the one-foot stand up requirements shall downgrade to two-foot tumbleturn provided it has satisfied all criteria for a two-foot tumbleturn [801(H)]. - (B) One-foot Turns.
+Should the skier fail to start and end a one foot turn in one-foot BSP and/or the lifted foot does not remain clear of the water's surface throughout the entirety of the turn in accordance with 802(G), that turn shall downgrade to a two-foot turn provided it has satisfied all criteria for a two-foot turn unless this conflicts with 712(B), in which case it shall receive no credit.